Chirag-ahir/SFC-Preparation/README.md

 What is assignmennt rules?<br>
 Assignment rules automatically assign incoming cases to specific agents so that the right people work on the right cases.

+What is Big deal alerts?<br>
+Big Deal Alerts automatically email your users whenever an opportunity reaches a threshold of amount and probability.

 ==============================================SFMC==============================================<br>

 What are different email terminologies used in SFMC:<br>